Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 Long-term car storage refers to the storage of a car for extended periods of time, typically for a minimum of three months.

-There are many different long-term storage options available through storage marketplaces like Neighbor.
 Once you’ve made your choice, you can start prepping your car for the storage period.

-10 Tips for Long-Term Car Storage
+10 Tips for Preparing Your Vehicle for Long-Term Car Storage

 1. Fill up the tank